 Please explore the categories below to learn more about engineering-specific merit scholarship opportunities.
 For more information on scholarships for new or current engineering students, please contact scholarship coordinator Gretchen Lee at 303-735-2440 or firstname.lastname@example.org.

-Students who were not offered a four-year New Freshman Merit Scholarship have an opportunity to earn a college annual merit scholarship after their freshman year.
-During the period between late October and March 1, freshman, sophomore, and junior students with a cumulative CU-Boulder grade point average of at least 3.000 are encouraged to apply for scholarships.
+Students who were not offered a four-year New Freshmen Merit Scholarship have an opportunity to earn a college annual merit scholarship after their freshman year.
+During the period between late October and March 1, freshman, sophomore, junior and 5th year seniorstudents with a cumulative CU-Boulder grade point average of at least 3.000 are encouraged to apply for scholarships.
 The application link will be emailed to you each year at your colorado.edu email address.

 Most scholarships are funded by alumni and friends of the college, or by companies with an interest in students in a specific major.
 These scholarships usually range in value from $500 to $1,750 per year.
 Students are selected to receive these scholarships based upon the criteria established by the donor or in the spirit of the gift to the college.
 The scholarship application does not ensure an award, and the number of awards depends upon available funding.
 Students will be notified of the college scholarship award during the month of August.
 Students must reapply for scholarship consideration each following year.